U.S. banks gird for mad grab of another $310 billion in new small business aid

-WASHINGTON (Reuters) - U.S. banks were girding on Monday for another chaotic dash to grab $310 billion in fresh small business aid due to be released by the government, after it changed some of the rules of the first-come-first-served program at the 11th hour.
+WASHINGTON (Reuters) - U.S. banks on Monday began another chaotic dash to grab $310 billion in fresh small business aid released by the government, after it changed some of the rules of the first-come-first-served program at the 11th hour.

-The Small Business Administration (SBA) was set to re-open its Paycheck Protection Program at 10:30 a.m.
+The Small Business Administration (SBA) reopened its Paycheck Protection Program at 10:30 a.m.
 EDT (1430 GMT), allowing lenders to resume processing applications from businesses hurt by the novel coronavirus shutdown.

+Several bankers reported experiencing technology problems only minutes into the SBA reopening its loan processing portal, “E-Tran,” which was not designed to handle such huge volumes of traffic.

+“So ETRAN lasted a whole 2 minutes before crashing. ...
+It’s going to be a long 48 hours,” tweeted Alec Downing with First Farmers Bank & Trust in Indiana.

+In an email, the SBA said that due to changes to ensure submissions were fairly paced would result in some lenders being “timed out” if they tried to submit too many applications.

-With the nation’s lenders already sitting on hundreds of thousands of backlogged applications, the fresh funds are expected to be burnt through in days - leaving swathes of mom-and-pop enterprises out in the cold again, banking groups said.
+With the nation’s lenders already sitting on hundreds of thousands of backlogged applications, the fresh funds are expected to be burned through in days - leaving swaths of mom-and-pop enterprises out in the cold again, banking groups said.

+Bank of America, for example, reported receiving 279,000 applications in the first five days of the program launching, of which it processed at most 15%, based on a Reuters analysis of SBA disclosures.
+JP Morgan, the top lender in the first round, said it had 300,000 loans “in some stage of the application process” of which it had processed 10% by the time the first round of funds ran out.

 “Everyone pretty much has applications ready to go.
 It should be a week or so before the money is eaten through,” said Paul Merski, an executive vice president at the Independent Community Bankers of America.